 Built by the Sinagua people beginning around 1000 CE, Tuzigoot grew to a total of about 110 rooms.
 Many of those rooms were on the upper stories of the stacked-masonry structure.
 The Sinagua were experts at living in a dry area, growing plentiful crops and running a trading empire across thousands of square miles of northern Arizona and southern Utah.

-It was around 1000 CE when Sunset Crater Volcano began spewing lava and ash to the north.
+It was around 1060 CE when the Sunset Crater volcano began spewing lava and ash to the north.
 Many of the folks from that area moved south to survive those natural fireworks.
-A lot of folks stopped at places in between (like Wupatupqa) but some probably made it to Tuzigoot.
-Life here must have been good to them because the pueblo was occupied up until about 1400 CE, well into the time of the drought up north that forced many of the people out of the area and into Zuni, the pueblos of the Rio Grande and the Hopi mesas.
+A lot of folks stopped at places in between (like Wupatupqa) but some probably made it south to Tuzigoot.
+Life at Tuzigoot must have been good for them because the pueblo was occupied up until about 1400 CE, well into the time of the drought up north that forced many of the people out of the area and into Zuni, the pueblos of the Rio Grande and the Hopi mesas.

 Since then the area has become much drier, although a sample of the old landscape still exists in the Tavasci Marsh, adjacent to the pueblo ruins at Tuzigoot.
 Tavasci Marsh is named for a pioneer family that settled here and began a dairy operation back in the days of the big local copper mines.
 To provide more grazing land without impacting the mine site, some of the marshland was drained.